graxytv/SoE-Companion-App/README.md

 The Home tab is the launchpad for the app.

 - Shows game status and current app version.
-- Provides the `Play` button for starting Diablo II.
+- Provides the `Play` button for starting SoE Launcher.
 - Opens the setup wizard.
 - Summarizes total kills, achievement unlocks, and Holy Grail progress.
-- Keeps the master `Sync All` button visible in the header.

 ### General